aarhusstadsarkiv/permanent-urls/README.md

 https://aarhusstadsarkiv.github.io/permanent-urls

-Enter a URL and generate a file name and generate html content (that redirects).
+Enter a URL and generate a file name and some html content (that redirects).

-Add the generated file to the repository and commit and push.
+Add the generated file to the repository and `commit` and `push`.

 Or easier (I think) using a node js script: